Home heating is now

 Back to Top

-The skillful stove operator tries to limit creosote build-up because
+creosote: The skillful stove operator tries to limit creosote

-it has a corrosive effect on any metal within the heating system.
+build-up because it has a corrosive effect on any metal within the

-for combustion air should be opened for 10 to 30 minutes.
-The length
+controls for combustion air should be opened for 10 to 30 minutes.

-of time will vary according to the amount of fuel added to the stove
+The length of time will vary according to the amount of fuel added

-and the moisture content of the fuel.
-This procedure will drive off
+to the stove and the moisture content of the fuel.
+This procedure

-the size of the fire that you build.
-This may require more frequent
+your stove by the size of the fire that you build.
+This may require

-re-fueling of the appliance, but the rewards will be more complete
+more frequent re-fueling of the appliance, but the rewards will be

-to build a large fire and let it smolder for lack of oxygen.
-Shutting
+air than to build a large fire and let it smolder for lack of oxygen.

 results in an air-starved fire.
 An air-starved fire produces more